 Main languages: English and Jamaican Patois

-Money: The country's official currency is the Jamaican Dollar (JMD), which is divided into 100 cents.
-ATMs and card facilities are available in most major urban centres and tourist areas.
+Money: The official currency is the Jamaican Dollar (JMD).
+ATMs and card facilities are widely available in urban centres and tourist areas.

-Tipping: A tip of 10 to 15 percent is generally expected for most services
+Tipping: A tip of 10 to 15 percent is typically expected for most services

 Electricity: 110 volts, 50 Hz.
-Plugs with two flat blades are used throughout the country.
+Plugs with two flat blades are standard throughout the country.

 Internet domain: .jm